OpenNTI/nti.dataserver/docs/nginx-gunicorn.rst

 	# to this, which still has Cross Origin issues)
 	reqidel ^Host:.*
 	reqadd Host:\ www.youtube.com
+	# NOTE: Server lines that use DNS names are resolved at (and only
+	# at) startup.
+If DNS is unavailable, haproxy will fail to start.
+	# If the DNS info later changes haproxy will fail to see the change.
 	server youtube www.youtube.com:80 weight 1 maxconn 1024